ward438/wellness/README.md

 ## Available Scripts
 In the project directory, you can run:

+### `npm i`
+Installs required dependencies.

-### `npm start`
+### `npm run start`
-Runs the app in the development mode.
+Launches the test runner in the interactive watch mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
 The page will reload when you make changes.

-### `npm run start`
-Launches the test runner in the interactive watch mode.

 ### `npm run build`
 Builds the app for production to the `build` folder.